List of Major League Baseball managers: Los Angeles Dodgers

 The Los Angeles Dodgers began play in 1884 as the Brooklyn Atlantics and were known by several nicknames before adopting the Dodgers name in 1932.
 Since its inception, the franchise has employed 32 managers.
 George Taylor was the team's manager for their inaugural 1884 season.
 From 1954 to 1996, the team employed only two managers, who hold many of the team's managerial records.
 Walter Alston led the team from 1954 until the end of the 1976 season, during which time he won 2,040 games and lost 1,613; both totals are franchise records, along with his 22 seasons managed.
 He was replaced at the end of the 1976 season by Tommy Lasorda, who managed the team until 1996.
 Lasorda is second behind Alston in wins (1,599) and losses (1,439), holds the franchise records for playoff wins (31) and losses (30), and won two Manager of the Year Awards (1983 and 1988).
-Alston, Lasorda, and Roberts are the only managers to lead the team to a World Series championship, with Alston winning four during his tenure, Lasorda winning two, and Roberts winning one.
+Alston, Lasorda, and Roberts are the only managers to lead the team to a World Series championship, with Alston winning four during his tenure, Lasorda winning two, and Roberts winning two..
 Bill McGunnigle leads all Dodgers managers in winning percentage (.660).
 Two managers, Leo Durocher and Burt Shotton, had multiple tenures with the team.
 Hall of Famers to lead the franchise include Alston, Durocher, Lasorda, Casey Stengel, John Montgomery Ward, Wilbert Robinson, Ned Hanlon, Max Carey, and Burleigh Grimes; the last three were inducted primarily as players rather than managers.
 Following the 2015 season, Dave Roberts was named the club's 32nd manager.